TaskAssignment/MSBA/README.md

 # MSBA (Multi-source Bug assignment)
 This project includes the experiments for multi-source bug assignment (using Github data sets).

 The bug assignment is based on expertise scores of the developers.
-The scores are obtained by comparing their and the bug reports' expertise graph against each other.
-We use Jaccard based matching scores combined with IR techniques to find the similarity between two graphs (i.e., a bug and a developer).
+The scores are obtained by calculating the similarity between the new bug and each developer.
+Our similarity metric is based on IR method, TF-IDF, and takes into account time and importance of the used keywords as well as the context of the usage (e.g., the text of a commit, a pull request comment or a previously fixed bug).

 How to run the code: